flatironinstitute/finufft/docs/install.rst

 Alternatively, on Ubuntu linux::

-  sudo apt-get install make build-essential libfftw3-dev gfortran numdiff python3 python3-pip octave liboctave-dev
+  sudo apt-get install make build-essential libfftw3-dev gfortran python3 python3-pip octave liboctave-dev

-For any linux flavor see below for the optional ``numdiff`` (and very optional ``mwrap``).
 You should then compile via the various ``make`` tasks.

 .. note::

    GCC versions on linux.
-Rather than using the default GCC which may be as old as 4.8 or 5.4 on current linux systems, we **strongly** recommend you compile with a recent GCC version such as GCC 7.3 (which we used benchmarks in our SISC paper), or GCC 9.2.1.
+Rather than using the default GCC which may be as old as 4.8 or 5.4 on current linux systems, we **strongly** recommend you compile with a recent GCC version such as GCC 7.3 (which we used benchmarks in our SISC paper), or GCC 9+.
 We do not recommend GCC versions prior to 7.
 We also **do not recommend GCC8** since its auto vectorization has worsened, and its kernel evaluation rate using the default looped piecewise-polynomial Horner code drops to